 Many people wrongly believe that to keep your green card all you need to do is enter the U.S. at least once a year.
-The fact is that if you ever leave the U.S. with the intention of making some other country your permanent home, you give up your U.S. residency when you go.
-If you try coming back to the U.S., the border officials will look at your behavior for signals that your real place of residence is not the United States.
+The fact is that if you ever leave the U.S. with the intention of making some other country your permanent home, you might be giving up your U.S. residency when you go.
+If you try coming back to the U.S., the border officials will look at your behavior for signals that your real place of residence has not been the United States.

 As a broad rule, if you have a green card and leave the United States for more than one year, you might have difficulty reentering the country afterward.
 That is because the U.S. government feels that an absence of longer than one year indicates a possible abandonment of U.S. residence.
 What's more, U.S. border officials are basically forced to take a close look at your case, because after one year's absence, the green card is automatically invalid for travel purposes.

 Green card holders who commute to work in the U.S. from Canada or Mexico on a daily or seasonal basis may keep their cards even while actually living outside the country.
 USCIS will grant you commuter status if you advise them of your intention to live on the other side of the U.S. border.